Bendish Lane, Whitwell, Hitchin, Hertfordshire. SG4 8HX

 For information about our curriculum, please visit our Year 3 and Year 4 Termly Curriculum Information page here

 Our class teacher is Mrs Hawtree.
-Our TAs are Mrs Constable and on a Friday, Mrs Jeffs and Mrs Daniels.
+Our Teaching Assistants are Mrs Constable and Mrs Daniels.

 Have a look at our Curriculum Overview to see what we are learning about this half term.